 • Indigenous Advisory Circles

-The feedback collected during this phase will help refine and finalize updates to the Parkland Strategy and Facilities Plan as part of the five-year reviews.
+Feedback collected during this phase will help finalize updates to the Parkland Strategy and Facilities Plan as part of the review process.

 Every five years, the City reviews the Facilities Plan and Parkland Strategy to reflect: